 1. How do I file a motorcycle accident lawsuit in Nevada?

-Before filing a lawsuit, accident victims (through their attorneys) would contact the liable parties in an effort to settle the matter outside of court.
+Before filing a lawsuit, you (through your attorneys) would contact the liable parties in an effort to settle the matter outside of court.
 Most cases settle through negotiation alone since neither side is anxious to commit to the time and expense of a trial.

-But should negotiations fail, the accident victim would then file a civil lawsuit in the relevant court.
+Should negotiations fail, you would then file a civil lawsuit in the relevant court.
 Typically, lawsuits can be filed in the jurisdiction where:

 - the collision actually occurred, or

-- the motorcycle manufacturer is incorporated (if the victim is suing the manufacturer).
+- the motorcycle manufacturer is incorporated (if you are suing the manufacturer).

 2. Who is at fault in most motorcycle accidents?

-Depending on the case, Nevada motorcycle accident victims may be able to sue the following parties:
+Depending on the case, you may be able to sue the following parties following a motorcycle accident:

 - the driver who caused the accident